 Because of the prevalence of C. auris in nursing and healthcare facilities, strict protocols to inhibit or prevent transmission of the fungus between patients and facilities are an important step in prevention of spread.
 During the pandemic, many of the guidelines have been swept aside in the urgent need to treat patients with COVID-19.
 In addition, specialty resources formerly used to identify C. auris have been put to use for COVID-19 testing.

 Beyond C. auris, healthcare providers around the world have prescribed antibiotics for COVID-19 patients, sometimes in the absence of a confirmed bacterial infection.
 Given the high numbers of seriously ill patients, antibiotic stewardship has taken a back seat as desperate physicians have tried various cocktails and medications to slow the spread of COVID-19 and its attending secondary bacterial infection, pneumonia.

 Healthcare-associated infections (HAIs) are dangerous to patients in healthcare and nursing facilities.
 One result of the all-out struggle to save human life from SARS-CoV-2 may be a more intense battle between humans and germs in the years to come.
 Vastly outnumbered, humans cannot win the battle but can restart stewardship programs and use research to stay in the game.

 If seriously injured through a HAI or medical error during a hospital stay, speak with our legal team.

 Providing unsurpassed legal representation to patients injured by medical malpractice

-Schochor, Federico and Staton, P.A. is an award-winning law firm representing patients injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is an award-winning law firm representing patients injured through medical negligence.
 When you suffer serious harm due medical error, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation.